nimnathw/economics-with-python/README.md

-# micreconomics_with_python
+# microeconomics-with-python

-A set of questions and solutions to explain micreconomics theory (Undergraduate level)- WIP
+A set of questions and solutions to explain microeconomics theory (Undergraduate level)- WIP